awsdocs/amazon-efs-user-guide/doc_source/wt1-create-efs-resources.md

 # Step 2: Create Amazon EFS Resources<a name="wt1-create-efs-resources"></a>

 In this step, you do the following:
-+ Create an Amazon EFS file system\.
++ Create an encrypted Amazon EFS file system\.
 + Enable lifecycle management\.
 + Create a mount target in the Availability Zone where you have your EC2 instance launched\.